 Knock Visionary to Be Reinterred at St. Patrick’s Cathedral

-The remains of John Curry, the youngest visionary to have claimed to see the alleged 1879 apparition of the Virgin Mary at Knock, County Mayo, are to be reinterred at St. Patrick’s Cathedral in New York this May.
+The remains of John Curry, the youngest visionary to have claimed to see the alleged 1879 apparition of the Virgin Mary at Knock, County Mayo, are to be reinterred at the Basilica of St. Patrick’s Old Cathedral in the Little Italy neighborhood of Manhattan* this May.

 The plan was conceived during Cardinal Timothy Dolan’s 2015 trip to Ireland, in which he met with Father Richard Gibbons, the parish priest of Knock.
 Father Gibbons mentioned to Cardinal Dolan that he had visited Curry’s grave, an unmarked plot in a Long Island cemetery.